A topological mechanism for robust and efficient global oscillations in biological networks: Biophysical mechanisms for the topological model

+In experimental conditions that support oscillations, KaiC forms a stable hexameric structure \cite{mori2002circadian}.
+Each monomer in the hexamer can independently go through the biochemical reactions illustrated in Figure \ref{plt_KaiC}a and \ref{plt_KaiC}b.
 Experimentally, it is well established that KaiC molecules exhibits 24-hour cycles via a concerted phosphorylation sequence in the presence of KaiA and KaiB \cite{nakajima2005reconstitution}.
-As illustrated in Fig. \ref{plt_KaiC}a, during the day, all six KaiC monomers get phosphorylated at the T-sites, and then at the S-sites.
+As illustrated in Fig. \ref{plt_KaiC}c, during the day, all six KaiC monomers get phosphorylated at the T-sites, and then at the S-sites.
 By night, all the T-sites get dephosphorylated, again followed by the S-sites \cite{cohen2015circadian}.
-The phosphorylation phase in the day is facilitated by interaction with KaiA \cite{xu2003cyanobacterial}, while the dephosphorylation phase at night is promoted by binding to KaiB \cite{kitayama2003kaib}.
-The robustness of this concerted phosphorylation sequence is surprising, given the large phase space of possible reactions.
-For instance, it is known that the monomers can assemble into hexamers and disassemble stochastically, and exhibit directed autophosphorylation-dephosphorylation cycles \cite{brettschneider2010sequestration}.
-Monomers also shuffle between different hexamers \cite{kageyama2006cyanobacterial} and display different conformations within the same hexamer \cite{han2023determining}.
+The phosphorylation phase is facilitated by KaiA catalysis \cite{xu2003cyanobacterial}, while the dephosphorylation phase is promoted by KaiB binding \cite{kitayama2003kaib}.
+The robustness of this concerted phosphorylation sequence is surprising, since KaiC monomers within the hexamer can independently phosphorylate and change conformations \cite{han2023determining}.
 Given this very large phase space of possible reactions available to individual monomers, why would all the monomers phosphorylate together in a concerted global cycle?
-Further, since phosphorylation in both T and S are promoted during the day, why does phosphorylation proceed in the specific order where all six T sites get phosphorylated before S phosphorylation begins (Fig. \ref{plt_KaiC}a)?
-To answer this question, models \cite{van2007allosteric, paijmans2017thermodynamically, chang2012rhythmic, zhang2020energy} have typically relied on the concerted or Monod-Wyman-Changeux paradigm \cite{monod1965nature} of allosteric regulation, which restricts the configuration space such that either all or none of the monomers in a complex undergo a conformational change.
-However, recent cryo-EM data shows that monomers can demonstrate independent conformational changes in the same hexamer \cite{han2023determining}, challenging this strong restriction.
-Further, these models often put in by hand the specific ordering of T-site phosphorylation occurring before S-site phosphorylation.
+Further, since phosphorylation in both T and S are promoted during the day, why does phosphorylation proceed in the specific order where all six T-sites get phosphorylated before S phosphorylation begins (Fig. \ref{plt_KaiC}c)?